Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Protected Clifford gates and Pauli measurements

 We now detail how to adapt the dissipation engineering technique described in Sec.~\ref{sec:dissipationengineering} to stabilize a finite-energy code distorted by $\mathcal{S}_u$.
-We consider the architecture depicted in Fig.~\ref{fig:gates}, in which a target mode is connected to two rings, each one coupled to at least one dissipative ancillary mode (trash can icon).
+We consider the architecture depicted in Fig.~\ref{fig:gates}, in which a target mode is connected to two Josephson rings, each one coupled to a dissipative ancillary mode (brown box).
+Detailed circuits implementing this abstract architecture may be found in Fig.~\ref{fig:gatecircuit}.
 Each ring activates one pair of Lindblad operators $(\LL_{r,s},\LL_{r,d})$ as defined in Eq.~\ref{eq:lindblad2}.
 For an idling logical qubit, these operators are modular functions of one of the oscillator quadratures $r=q$~or~$p$.
-When a gate is applied, the quadrature needs to be substituted with the symplectically transformed quadrature $\mathcal{S}_u(r)$.
-First focusing on single-qubit gates, this transformed quadrature is parametrized by its angle $\phi$ and its length in phase-space.
-Adjusting the value of $\phi$ only requires to time-shift the control pulses biasing the corresponding ring.
-Indeed, these pulses are organized following a train of triplets patterns (see Fig.~\ref{fig:dissipCircuit}b), triplets being separated by half a period of the oscillator, and the timing of the central pulse $t$ within each half-period setting the angle $\phi$ following $\phi= 2 \omega_a t ~\mathrm{mod}~2\pi$ (see Sec.~\ref{sec:dissipationengineering} for details).
-The Hadamard gate (see Fig.~\ref{fig:gates}a) is based on such controls only, slowly varied to respect the adiabaticity condition $\Gamma_c T_{\mathrm{gate}}\gg 1$.
-On the other hand, the phase gate necessitates to vary both the angle \emph{and} length of the generalized quadrature $\mathcal{S}_u^P(p)$.
-Varying the latter is equivalent to adjusting the phase fluctuations $\eta$ of the target mode across the corresponding ring.
-In Fig.~\ref{fig:gates}b, we symbolize this control by a tunable coupler (cylinder pierced by an arrow) connecting the target mode with the ring (see Fig.~\ref{fig:gatecircuit} for a more detailed circuit).
-Altogether, when applying a phase gate, the coupling of ring 2 to the target mode is slowly increased while the ring bias pulses are slowly time shifted in order to ramp $\phi$ and $\eta$ simultaneously.\\
+When a gate is applied, the quadrature needs to be substituted with the symplectically transformed quadrature $\mathcal{S}_u(r)$, and $u$ varied slowly enough as to respect the adiabaticity condition $\Gamma_c T_{\mathrm{gate}}\gg 1$. \\